AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="xapi_activity_profile"></a>
 # 12.0 xAPI Activity Profile Data Model

-The AU MAY use the Activity Profile API according to the xAPI specification (Section 7.5 - Activity Profile API).
+The AU MAY use the Activity Profile API according to the xAPI specification.

 <a name="course_requirements"></a>